styrserver/BestiaryArena-SuperMod-Loader/README.md

 These are the core mods that provide essential gameplay enhancements.
 All Official Mods listed below are included by default:

 ### Bestiary Automator
-Automates routine gameplay actions to streamline your Bestiary Arena experience.
-Features include:
+Automates routine gameplay actions to streamline your Bestiary Arena experience:
 - Automatic stamina refilling when low
 - Auto-collection of available rewards
 - Automatic handling of Day Care tasks
 - Customizable automation settings for safe and efficient play
+- Streamlined gameplay experience with minimal manual intervention

 ### Board Analyzer
-Analyzes and simulates board setups for optimal strategies and performance.
-Useful for advanced planning and testing.
+Analyzes and simulates board setups for optimal strategies and performance:
+- Advanced board setup analysis and simulation
+- Performance optimization recommendations
+- Strategic planning tools for complex scenarios
+- Testing environment for different configurations
+- Useful for advanced planning and testing

 ### Custom Display
 Enhances game visuals with two powerful features:
-- Performance Mode: Strips down graphics for better performance on low-end devices.
+- Performance Mode: Strips down graphics for better performance on low-end devices
-- Map Grid: Adds a coordinate grid overlay to help with positioning and planning.
+- Map Grid: Adds a coordinate grid overlay to help with positioning and planning
-Both features can be customized with extensive settings for colors, visibility, and display options.
+- Extensive customization settings for colors, visibility, and display options
+- Real-time visual adjustments without page refresh
+- Optimized performance for various device capabilities

 ### Hero Editor
 A powerful tool that allows players to: